 SSRIs increase serotonin levels by preventing the body from reabsorbing serotonin neurotransmitters.
 Serotonin levels remain high in the brain, and this may elevate a person’s mood.

 Adverse effects of SSRIs

-- weight loss or gain
+- weight or appetite loss

 - increased sweating

 - dry mouth